 – Fresh parsley may not be used.
 If parsley flavor is required, the parsley must be put into a tightly woven cloth, tied and cooked.
 Thereafter the parsley should be discarded.

-– Green and Red peppers must be cut open.
+– All peppers must be cut open.
 A quick visual inspection should take place to ensure that there is no infestation.

 – Pickles – Dill